 There are a number of ways Americans can cast their ballot ahead of Election Day.
 People can vote early by mailing in a ballot, dropping off a ballot at an election office or drop box, or going to a local election office to cast a ballot in person.
 In some states, all registered voters receive a ballot by mail at least two weeks before Election Day.
 Due to fast changes in the law over the last several years, the vast majority of voters (94%) can now vote early in some way.
 In 45 states and the District of Columbia, any qualified voter may cast a ballot in person during a designated period prior to Election Day.
 Two additional states will provide this option in the coming years.

 If people do not live in a state with options to vote early, they can still find their polling location and make a plan to vote on Election Day.
-We encourage partners in the states without vote early options (Connecticut, Mississippi, Missouri, New Hampshire, and South Carolina) to celebrate the holiday by helping their friends and neighbors make a plan for how they will cast their ballot in the upcoming election to make sure their voices are heard.
+We encourage partners in the states without vote early options (Connecticut, Mississippi, Missouri, New Hampshire, and Alabama) to celebrate the holiday by helping their friends and neighbors make a plan for how they will cast their ballot in the upcoming election to make sure their voices are heard.

 We created Vote Early Day to demystify the process of voting early and make it easier for voters to understand their options.
 In fact, over 220 million Americans (~80% of eligible voters) have options to vote before Election Day with no excuse needed—they may just not know it!
 We are working to support or build new technology tools that enable Americans to more easily look up and explore their opportunities to cast their ballot ahead of Election Day—whether that’s voting by mail or in person.
 Furthermore, by creating a national day of action amid a patchwork of state and local laws, we are drawing attention to a set of options that have historically been hard to market nationally.